parzival-roethlein/mapya/README.md

   * option: create mapya namespace: similar to the mapya maya.cmds wrapper): my_node.mp.name = 'new_name'.
   * option: don't create new mapya attributes in the first place
   * option: maya attr namespace or function: only allow maya access with node.attr('tx'), namespace: node.attr.tx?
+* should node.my_attr return value and not attribute instance?
 * instead of node type modules, implement attribute type modules? since nodes are just attribute containers that could make it more simple, just a long list of attribute classes. api MObjects are needed only once on node thou -> used attributes dynamically load required MObject in node?
 * should repr return instance info or maya name?
 * pythonic (PEP8) or maya style guide # should probably stick to maya conventions